-Introducing the original ideas of using Monte-Carlo simulation in computer Go.
+- Introducing the original ideas of using Monte-Carlo simulation in computer Go.

 - Sequential Implementation only here.

 - From pure Monte-Carlo simulation to a tree based UCT simulation.

 - Adding new ideas to pure Monte-Carlo approach for computer Go.

 - On-line knowledge

 - ▶ Progressive pruning

-- ▶ All moves as first heuristic
+- > All moves as first heuristic

 - ▶ Node expansion policy

 - ▶ Temperature

-- ▷ Depth-2 tree search
+- ▶ Depth-2 tree search

 - Off-line domain knowledge

-- ▷ Node expansion
+- ▶ Node expansion

 - ▶ Better simulation policy

-Conclusion:
+- Conclusion:

-With the ever-increasing power of computers, we can add more knowledge to the Monte-Carlo approach to get a reasonable solution for computer games.
+- With the ever-increasing power of computers, we can add more knowledge to the Monte-Carlo approach to get a reasonable solution for computer games.

-Basics of Go
+Basics of Go (1/2)

-- intersection: a cell where a stone can be placed or is placed. - two intersections are connected: they are either adjacent vertically or horizontally - string: a connected, i.e., vertically or horizontally, set of stones of one color. - Iberty: the number of connected empty intersections.
+- Black first, a player can pass anytime.
+It's a draw when both players pass. - Use the rule of Ko to avoid endless repeated plys. - intersection: a cell where a stone can be placed or is placed. - two intersections are connected: they are either adjacent vertically or horizontally. - string: a connected, i.e., vertically or horizontally, set of stones of one color. - liberty: the number of connected empty intersections. - Usually we find the amount of liberties for a stone or a string. - A string with no liberty is captured. - eye: - Exact definition: very difficult to be understood and implemented. - Approximated definition: - ▶ An empty intersection surrounded by stones of one color with two liberties or more. - ▶ An empty intersection surrounded by stones belonging to the same string.

-• eye:

-- Exact definition: very difficult to be understood and implemented. - Approximated definition: - ▷ An empty intersection surrounded by stones of one color with two liberties or more. - ▷ An empty intersection surrounded by stones belonging to the same string.